dshaplyko/github_copilot_practice/readme.md

     cd github_copilot_practice
     ```

-### Step 2: Initialize the Node.js Project
+### Step 2: Initialize the Java Project
-1. **Initialize a Node.js project**:
+1. **Initialize a Java project**:
-    - Ask GitHub Copilot how to initialize a new Node.js project.
+    - Ask GitHub Copilot how to initialize a new Java project.

 ### Step 3: Install Necessary Packages
-1. **Install Mocha and Chai for testing**:
+1. **Install JUnit for testing**:
     - Use GitHub Copilot to understand what packages must be installed and install them.

 ### Step 4: Create .gitignore File
 1. **Create a `.gitignore` file**:
-    - Use GitHub Copilot to create a `.gitignore` file with the necessary Node.js ignoring options.
+    - Use GitHub Copilot to create a `.gitignore` file with the necessary Java ignoring options.

 ### Step 5: Implement Methods in the AdvancedOperations Class
-1. Open `src/AdvancedOperations.mjs` and implement the methods using GitHub Copilot assistance (both CodeWhisperer and Copilot assistant features).
+1. Open `src/AdvancedOperations.java` and implement the methods using GitHub Copilot assistance (both CodeWhisperer and Copilot assistant features).

 ### Step 6: Add Documentation and Comments
-1. **Add JSDoc comments**:
+1. **Add Javadoc comments**:
-    - Use GitHub Copilot to add JSDoc comments for the following methods:
+    - Use GitHub Copilot to add Javadoc comments for the following methods:
         - `findMax`
         - `reverseString`
         - `formatDate`